 Emerging Technologies

-Emerging technologies like blockchain and decentralized systems also leverage the principles of factorization.
+Emerging technologies like blockchain and decentralized systems also use the principles of factorization.
 Cryptographic hash functions, which are essential for blockchain security, depend on the difficulty of finding factors or pre-images that would compromise the integrity of the system.
 As technology advances, the importance of understanding and applying factorization techniques will continue to grow.

 Tips and Expert Advice